ianshade/QtQuickFullscreenFlicker/README.md

 # QtQuickFullscreenFlicker
-~~Minimal repository showing a bug(?) in Qt Quick causing a fullscreen window to flicker when dialogs are opened.~~ Nevermind just update your graphics drivers :)
+Minimal repository showing a bug(?) in Qt Quick causing a fullscreen window to flicker when dialogs are opened.

+~~Nevermind just update your graphics drivers :)~~ Updating Intel's graphics drivers solved the issue for a moment but it came back after two days.

 Platform to reproduce: Windows 10 64bit